helium/HIP/0062-helium-hub.md

 For the sub-protocol to be eligible for Proof-of-Protocol-Service (PoPS) it also needs to;

 1) Must maintain 21,000,000 USD in DC in the bonding pool.
 There's a 10% buffer to act as a cold start bucket.
 This bond can be crowdfunded.
 In the funding phase, HNT accumulates until the 21,000,000 USD valuation is reached.
 At this point the HNT is burnt to DC and the sub-protocol then becomes eligible for PoPS.
-If the sub-protocol doesn't reach this valuation within the set timeframe those who bonded HNT to this fund can redeem their HNT.
+If the sub-protocol doesn't reach this valuation within the set timeframe those who bonded HNT to this fund are able redeem their HNT.

 ## Helium Hub - Rewards
 [hub-rewards]: #helium-hub---rewards